 Don’t’ stop reading as they get older.
 Just because your child may be able to read on his or her own doesn’t mean you should stop reading aloud!
 Kids often hear on a higher level than they can read.
 Continue to read aloud for as long as possible.

-Now that you know the “why” and the “how,” here are some suggestions of the best books to read aloud to your kids this summer:
+Now that you know the “why” and the “how,” here are some suggestions of the best books to read aloud to your kids:

 Books for Babies